armoiredu44/launcher-FFMC/README.md

-# mods repository for the FFMC launcher
+# Mods repository for the FFMC launcher

+## Contains mods and other key elements, such as the launcher and the installer